Skip to content

 • Wait 1 second between API calls when processing many items

-• Check required fields exist
+• Required fields actually exist

 • Workflow purpose and triggers